Imtiyaj5791/DevOps-Journey/Important/AWS.md

 In production, this complete process is normally automated through a CI/CD pipeline such as Jenkins.

-#107 How will you migrate an application from EC2 to ECS?
+# 107 How will you migrate an application from EC2 to ECS?

 First, I will create a Docker image of the application and push it to ECR.
 Then I will create an ECS cluster, task definition and service using the existing ALB with a new ECS target group.

 I will test ECS using a temporary Route 53 record and host-based ALB rule.
 After successful testing, I will change the production ALB rule from the EC2 target group to the ECS target group and remove the temporary test configuration.

-# Important Quick Revision

-ECR = Stores container images.

-ECS = Manages and orchestrates containers.

-Task Definition = Blueprint/configuration of the containers.

-Task = Running instance of a Task Definition.

-Service = Maintains Tasks and handles deployment, self-healing, load balancing, and auto scaling.

-Cluster = Logical place where ECS Services and Tasks run.

-Desired Count = Number of Tasks the Service should maintain.

-ECS Service Auto Scaling = Automatically changes the desired Task count based on metrics such as CPU or memory.

-Production Flow:

-Route 53 → ALB → ECS Fargate Tasks → RDS
----